Axione-Community/horus/doc/horus-dispatcher.1.md

 :   Specifies the agent keep-alive requests frequency in seconds.
 Defaults to 30s.

-    --lock-dsn=url

-:   postgres db DSN to use for advisory locks in active/passive mode.
-Must be different from main DSN to avoid blocking auto-vacuums.

--l, --lock-id=value
+-l, --lock-id

-:   pg advisory lock id to ensure single running process.
+:   Defines postgres advisory lock id to ensure single running process.
 First started process acquires the locks and becomes master.
 This behaviour is disabled
     by default or when the lock ID is set to 0.

     --log

 :   Specifies the directory where the log files are written.
 The files are created and rotated by the glog lib (https://github.com/vma/glog).
     If not set, logs are written to stderr.

+-m, --db-max-snmp-jobs

+:   Defines  maximum number of snmp jobs to retrieve from db at each query (default: 200)

     --max-load-delta